NatuurkundePracticumAmsterdam/ESP/AC_circuits.md

 ````

 :::{note}
 The measured data in the Bode Analyzer of NI Elvis is saved with the 'Log' button (Lower right corner).
-First set the y-scale to linear, because Multisim data is always saved linear!\
+Save the data using a dB-scale. \
 The simulation data in Multisim is saved in the 'Grapher' with the 'Export to Excel' button (Upper right corner).
 The 'Grapher' is found in the View-menu of Multisim.
 The red arrow on the left side of the graph indicates which graph is saved.
 Selecting is done by a click on the graph.
+Multisim always saves the data using a linear scale so you will need to convert the modulus to dB scale for comparison with the experimental data.
 :::

 ````{admonition} Exercise 4.5